 This test is designed to be able to identify gifted children within the Aboriginal populations in Australia.
 It has had to be carefully designed to overcome the cultural bias and the ‘forced-choice dilemma‘[29] in at-risk gifted populations.
 There are then two rounds of testing, separated by a period of remediation work to help students who have disadvantaged background and as a result may not test well on the first test.

+These are the kind of tests that need to be created for disadvantaged minority communities if our society is to have a chance of finding and helping these children.
 Then we can start to implement invaluable programs such as the Australian Indigenous Mentoring Experience (AIME) [30] initiative in Victoria, which is designed to help gifted Aboriginal children find mentors in their field of interest who have also come from situations of disadvantage.

 But these kind of tests, conversations and programs aren’t even being started in many places – because of dialogue and misrepresentation that giftedness is a sociological construct and that it only exists within advantaged populations And it’s this kind of muddled thinking that can do plenty of real world damage to vulnerable populations.